-For contributions made between January 1 and April 15, 2011, trustees and issuers should obtain the participant's designation of the year for which the contributions are made.
+For contributions made between January 1 and April 17, 2012, trustees and issuers should obtain the participant's designation of the year for which the contributions are made.

 Direct rollovers, transfers, and recharacterizations.
-You must report the receipt of a direct rollover from a qualified plan (including a governmental section 457(b) plan) or section 403(b) plan to an IRA.
+You must report the receipt of a direct rollover from a qualified plan, section 403(b) plan or governmental section 457(b) plan to an IRA.
 Report a direct rollover in box 2.
 For information on direct rollovers of eligible rollover distributions, see Direct Rollovers on page 3.

-If a rollover or trustee-to-trustee transfer is made from a savings incentive match plan for employees (SIMPLE) IRA to an IRA that is not a SIMPLE IRA and the trustee has adequately substantiated information that the participant has not satisfied the 2-year period specified in section 72(t)(6), report the amount as a regular contribution in box 1 even if the amount exceeds \$5,000 (\$6,000 for participants 50
+If a rollover or trustee-to-trustee transfer is made from a savings incentive match plan for employees (SIMPLE) IRA to an IRA that is not a SIMPLE IRA and the trustee has adequately substantiated information that the participant has not satisfied the 2-year period specified in section 72(t)(6), report the amount as a regular contribution in box 1 even if the amount exceeds \$5,000 (\$6,000 for participants 50 or older).